 Learn More: Tips for Selecting a Psychedelic Integrator

-There are various drugs that could be used in psychedelic therapy.
+There are various drugs that could be used in psychedelic therapy to treat mental illness.
 However, only a handful was studied in clinical trials and more research should be conducted.
 The studies were conducted to see if these drugs have the potential to treat:

 Some of the drugs used for psychedelic-assisted therapy are: